-33.(1) This section applies to a person who, when the person performed electrical installation work, was a licensed electrical contractor.

-(2) The EWC Board may-

-- (a) notify the person of a fault or defect in the work; and - (b) require the person to correct the fault or defect within the time and in the way stated by the Board.

-(3) While performing electrical work to comply with a requirement under subsection (2), the person is taken to be the holder of an electrical contractor's licence of the kind the person held when the person performed the electrical installation work.

-(4) The person must not contravene with the notice, unless the person has a reasonable excuse.
+- 33.(1) This section applies to a person who, when the person performed electrical installation work, was a licensed electrical contractor. - (2) The EWC Board may- - (a) notify the person of a fault or defect in the work; and - (b) require the person to correct the fault or defect within the time and in the way stated by the board. - (3) While performing electrical work to comply with a requirement under subsection (2), the person is taken to be the holder of an electrical contractor's licence of the kind the person held when the person performed the electrical installation work. - (4) The person must not contravene with the notice, unless the person has a reasonable excuse.

-Maximum penalty for subsection (4)-20 penalty units.